heptarch/heptarch.github.io/drafts/demon.md

 A small shape glowed and hummed in the darkness; a patchwork of triangles, folded in on itself like an origami ball.
-Dewar pulled gently on a wire near her head, and the tug communicated itself into the darkness.
-One pulley rolled, then another, then a third, and a cantilevered armature covered in coils and ribbons of piping leaned forward.
+Dewar pulled gently on a wire near her head, and the tug travelled off into the darkness.
+A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and ribbons of piping leaned forward as if bowing to the shape.
-The ball grew larger as a constellation of teardrops appeared around it, and swelled like stalactites to pierce each corner of the ball.
+The origami ball grew larger as a constellation of teardrops appeared around it, and swelled like stalactites to pierce each corner of the ball.

 <p align="center">